parsleyhealth/github-composite-actions/db-init-action/README.md

 - **schema-name**: Name of the schema in the database
 - **gcp-project-id**: The GCP project where the Cloud SQL instance resides
 - **cloudsql-superuser**: User with cloudsqlsuperuser privileges in the Cloud SQL instance.
 This user is created by Terraform.
 [Link to Terraform Code](https://github.com/parsleyhealth/terraform-cloud-sql/blob/main/variables.tf#L11)
-- **db-init-script-path**: Path to init script relative to root of repository
 - **gcp-workload-id-provider**: GCP project ID to use for docker image repo
 - **gcp-workload-id-service-account-email** - ServiceAccount for github workload